rcravens/230225-095033-zeroUSB/README.md

 * Use VS "open folder" to open the directory git just created
 * Edit config.cpp to your needs.
 * Plugin the board to your USB.
 Then Build and Upload the code.

+To build the cam_server program

+* install GoLang
+* run the Build.sh script in the cam_server directory

 ----
 #### Output